clearlyTHUYDOAN/ama/README.md

 Hence, this AMA.
 I hope to provide an accessible document of frequently asked questions re: bootcamp 💻

 If what you're looking for isn't here, please submit a Github issue and I will get back to you (within reason)! 😬

+## Which bootcamp did you go to?

+## Which bootcamp do you recommend (for Canadians)?

+## Is a bootcamp worth it?

+## How much can you realistically make after a bootcamp?

+## How long did it take you to get a job after your bootcamp?

+## What made you stand out as a bootcamp grad?

+## What should I do to increase my chances of getting hired?